vmware/vmware-aria-operations-integration-sdk/doc/mp-build.md

 ### Command-line Arguments
 ```
 -h, --help            show this help message and exit
 -p PATH, --path PATH  Path to the project's root directory.
-Defaults to the current directory or prompts if the current directory is not a project.
+Defaults to the current directory or prompts if the current
+                      directory is not a project.
+-i, --insecure-collector-communication
+                      If this flag is present, communication between the vROps collector and the adapter will be
+                      unencrypted.
+If using a custom server with this option, the server must be configured to listen on
+                      port 8080.
 ```

 ### Interactive Prompts